Abhoir1/assignment1/README.md

 - Writeup: a webpage that shows your results and anaylsis (if applicable).
 - Source code: a zip file of your code.
 Please include a README file with instructions to reproduce your results.

 To create a webpage, we recommend using [MarkDeep](https://casual-effects.com/markdeep/).
+We have provided a template `report_example/starter.md.html`.

 ## 0. Setup